 Comparing Embedded vs Non-embedded Deductibles

-Embedded deductible plans are best when you anticipate that one family member will have a large number of medical costs during the year, and you anticipate the medical expenses for other family members will be relatively low.
+Embedded deductible plans are best when you anticipate that one family member will have relatively high medical costs during the year.
+And you anticipate the medical expenses for other family members will be relatively low.
+The embedded deductible allows the sickest individual to receive post-deductible claim payments quickest.
+Yet the other family members don’t benefit from it unless they also have several medical claims.

 Regardless of which type of deductible your plan uses, remember that you will need to pay that amount out of pocket before your insurance will start paying.
 Understanding how your deductible works will help you plan and save for your family’s medical expenses.

-As an example, suppose you expect a family member to require expensive surgery in the near future, and you would like your health insurance to pay as much as possible.
+As an example, suppose you expect a family member to require expensive surgery soon, and you would like your health insurance to pay as much as possible.
 In this case, purchasing a plan with an embedded deductible would be better because the lower individual deductible would allow medical benefits to be paid sooner for your family member.
 If you have relatively few medical expenses, your family’s total deductible payments for the year may be less than the family deductible.

 The added deductible benefit does come at the cost of an increased monthly or annual premium that you pay for the policy.
 Non-embedded deductible health insurance policies are cheaper and can save you money if you think that a family member would not incur a large medical expense during the plan year.
 However, it is difficult to predict your anticipated medical expenses.